scarlatti/roseingrave/README.md

 - `"shareWith"`: An array of email addresses to give edit access of the spreadsheet to.

+For `"volunteerSpreadsheet"` specifically:

-`"volunteerSpreadsheet.shareWithVolunteer"` is a boolean value for whether the spreadsheet should be shared with the volunteer's email.
+- `"shareWithVolunteer"`: Whether the spreadsheet should be shared with the volunteer's email.
+- `"resize"`: Whether the source columns should be resized to fit any potentially long source names.

 Each field under `"metaDataFields"` defines the name of each header, which go in the rows above the bars section.